 In Windows Server 2016 and Windows Server 2012, you can deploy both DirectAccess and Routing and Remote Access Service (RRAS) on the same server.
 These allowing you to provide DirectAccess connectivity to supported clients as well as providing VPN access to remote clients that do not support.

-Use Cisco ASA5505 as a firewall, customers can set up site-to-site VPN or remote access VPN to access the servers.
+Use Cisco hardware firewall, customers can set up site-to-site VPN or remote access VPN to access the servers.

 A reliable firewall is the hallmark of a secure network.
 Networks support sensitive, crucial applications and processes, and provide a common infrastructure for converged data, voice, and video services.
 Firewall security is a primary concern.
 Instead of providing only point products that set a base level of security, Cisco embeds firewall security throughout the network and integrates security services in all of its products.
 Firewall security becomes a transparent, scalable, and manageable aspect of the business infrastructure.